 I for one will never set foot in a Haynes store again.
 You’ve come a long long way, but unfortunately in the wrong direction.

 All for the bottom line I suppose!
 Sincerely, WA Mason PS: I will be posting this letter on all Social Media sources...

-    Review about: Haynes Furniture Furniture Set.
+Product or Service Mentioned: Haynes Furniture Furniture Set.

 Reason of review: Bad quality.